Fiserv/tenants-doc/markdown-support.md

 Tables aren't part of the core Markdown spec, but they are part of the *GFM* (GitHub Flavored Markdown).
 They are an easy way of adding structure to your documentation.<br/>

-Colons can be used to align columns.<br/>
+Colons can be used to align columns.
+The outer pipes (|) are optional, and you don't need to make the raw Markdown line up prettily.<br/>
 <br/>
 | Tables        | Are           | Cool  |<br/>
 | ------------- |:-------------:| -----:|<br/>